kolodziejpawel98/skrybaCLI/README.md

 # skrybaCLI
-Simple CLI application for generating monthly financial reports.
+A simple CLI application for generating monthly financial reports.